davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    6           San Franci
    ```

 8. For all Sales Reps, list their names and the names of the office they work out of, along with the number of clients they represent.
-Order by reverse order of number of clients
+Order by reverse order of number of clients.
+There are 15 rows in the result.

    ```
    firstName   lastName    city        numClients